TL;DR

 - Comprehensive exercise database

-- Free tier with premium features at $8.99/month
+- Free tier with premium upgrade

 6. Garmin Vivoactive 6 (Wearable)

-- Advanced training load and recovery metrics
+- Training load and recovery metrics

 - Built-in strength training profiles with rep counting

-- 11-day battery life in smartwatch mode
+- Multi-day battery life in smartwatch mode

-- Price: $399
+- Price: around $399

 7. JEFIT (Cross-platform App)

-Largest exercise database with detailed workout planning.
+Large exercise database with detailed workout planning.

-- 1,300+ exercises with animations
+- Extensive exercise library with animations

-- Advanced workout planning and periodization
+- Workout planning and periodization tools

 - Social features and progress tracking